reverendbedford/neml2/doc/content/_01_install.md

 > In the future we may provide an option to automatically install a compatible version of libTorch.

-There are many ways of installing the Nvidia driver and the CUDA toolkit.
+There are many ways of installing the NVIDIA driver and the CUDA toolkit.
 We will not try to make a recommendation here.
-However, do make sure the Nvidia driver is compatible with your GPU.
+However, do make sure the NVIDIA driver is compatible with your GPU.
 It is also recommended to install a CUDA toolkit with the same version number as the libTorch CUDA version.

 ## Quick Start {#user}